khanonjs/khanon.js-website/public/docs/4-spawning-sprites.md

 # Using sprites in scenes

 Finally, you can spawn arbitrary sprites in the scene and manipulate them by yourself.
 To spawn a new sprite use the [scene.spawn.sprite](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#sprite) method.
 This method returns the instance [SpriteInterface](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html), which you can store in a variable and start working with it.
-These sprites are removed by the scene on scene unload, but you can remove them in case you need it using the [scene.remove.sprite](https://khanonjs.com/api-docs/classes/decorators_scene.SceneRemove.html#sprite) method.
+These sprites are removed by the scene on scene unload, but you can remove them in case you need it using [scene.remove.sprite](https://khanonjs.com/api-docs/classes/decorators_scene.SceneRemove.html#sprite) or sprite [destroy](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#destroy) methods.

 **my-scene.ts**
 ```